-The standard utensils
+The standard handy utensils during crocheting

 - Pencil, eraser and pencil sharpener.
 While designing a new amigurumi pattern, I make my notes in a notebook with pencil.
 This makes it easier for me to make adjustments to my notebook and I can make drawings right away.
 I prefer to make drawings with pencil!

 - Pins to pin all parts in the right place before I sew everything.
 I use small pins, but also some larger and longer pins.

 - Textile glue, to glue small things to my crochet, such as the dots on the cap of the mushroom gnome.
 If you do not want to use textile glue, you can also sew everything very well with thin sewing thread.

 - Measuring tape, always useful to measure the size of my creations.
 That's something I do last, when I'm finishing the pattern.

 - Thick cardboard or thick plastic: from thick cardboard or thick plastic (for example the lid of a cottage cheese tray) I often make the surface for a gnome or the soles for the shoes of my creations.

 - Thin iron wire (binding wire), I make a frame to put in the hands of my amigurumi's.
 You could possibly use thin chenille thread for it, but I find the thinner binding wire just a bit more pleasant to work with.